JonathanGinz/EncryptC/README.md

   <img src="https://user-images.githubusercontent.com/72680045/103018827-d1e20580-456b-11eb-8503-173356c1cde9.PNG" alt="EncrypC Working">
 </p>
 IMPORTANT NOTICE:
 There are clones of our software, this is the only official one.
+DO NOT use any other encryptC, ONLY this one is the one users want.

 ## Tech Stack Used:
 * Python3
 * Tkinter for GUI (Inbuilt)